-12. Updating the Reserve Study: The reserve study must be updated annually to ensure that the future spending projections are as accurate as possible and to comply with state law.
-Depending on the asset array which is established by the reserve study the update process may require a period assessment of the common elements for which reserves are being accumulated.
-State law does not require a condition assessment or visual inspection of the common elements as of the date of this reserve study.
+12. Updating the Reserve Study: The reserve study must be updated each to ensure that the future spending projections are as accurate as possible and to comply with state law.
+Depending on the asset array which is established by the reserve study, the update process may require a periodic visual/onsite assessment of the common elements for which reserves are being accumulated.
+State law does not require a condition assessment or visual inspection of the common elements after the initial study is conducted but the policy of some reserve study providers may.

-East Village Homeowners Association Current Reserve Funding Status - 2024
+East Village Homeowners Association Current Reserve Funding Status - 2025